viperproject/prusti-dev/docs/user-guide/src/tour/pop.md

 ```

 Prusti can now successfully verify the postconditions of both `try_pop` and `pop`, and ensure that they will not panic!
-But there might still be a chance that our specifications don't fully match what we expect the code to do, so we will look at how to test your specifications in the next chapter.
+But there might still be a chance that our specifications don't fully match what we expect the code to do, so we will look at how to test specifications in the next chapter.

 ## Full Code Listing